No need to tell me that no one particularly likes the words, I am perfectly aware of that.

 Reason 1: stable workflow might become your constant success formula.

 Sad but true, creative chaos is not a real friend of yours most of the time.
 When you are taking a new project, the first thought that comes to your mind is “how am I gonna do it?”
-Well, you see, with the established workflow you wouldn’t be wondering, you could give an approximate answer straight away with several details to correct depending on the type of project, goals, and schedule.
+Well, you see, with the established workflow you wouldn’t be wondering, you could give an approximate answer straight away with several details to correct depending on the type of project, business goals, and schedule.

 According to the research made by Project Management Institute, only 23% of organizations use strict and established workflow throughout all departments.